 A subject is explicitly selected on the phone.

-Skydio is using the Beacon’s GPS to track a subject.
+Skydio uses the Beacon’s GPS to track a subject.

 Skydio is not tracking a subject.

 GPS strength can be determined via the center header icon.
 If the three satellite rings are present, then GPS is good.
 If GPS drops below an optimal connection, the beacon will prompt you to check the phone.

 Pressing the + and - buttons will increase or decrease the range from which your drone will track you.

 There are four options you may choose from for tracking range:

 - 5 m (16 ft)